 Sarah Hanck leads the Foundation’s Strategic Learning & Impact team, which works closely with program teams, grantees, and learning partners to measure, evaluate, and continuously improve our collective impact.

-Sarah has nearly 20 years of experience designing, implementing, and measuring global health programs in Sub-Saharan Africa, Asia, Latin America, and the United States.
-Working across the private, non-profit, and academic sectors, Sarah has helped organizations address some of global health’s most pressing challenges in maternal and child health, HIV, non-communicable diseases, human rights, digital health, and health system strengthening.
+Ms. Hanck has more than 20 years of experience designing, implementing, and evaluating social impact initiatives in Sub-Saharan Africa, Asia, Latin America, and the United States.
+Working across the private, non-profit, and academic sectors, Ms. Hanck has helped organizations address some of global health’s most pressing challenges in maternal and child health, HIV, nutrition, non-communicable diseases, human rights, digital health, and health/food systems strengthening.

-Earlier in her career, Sarah led HealthRight International’s Asia portfolio, building interventions and implementation research efforts in Nepal and Vietnam to address maternal and newborn health and HIV.
+Earlier in her career, Ms. Hanck led HealthRight International’s Asia portfolio, building interventions and implementation research efforts in Nepal and Vietnam to address maternal and newborn health and HIV.
 Prior to that, she coordinated a multi-million dollar implementation research effort of the Bill & Melinda Gates Foundation-funded Avahan HIV Initiative.

-Sarah received a bachelor’s degree from Haverford College and an MPH from Yale University.
+Ms. Hanck received a bachelor’s degree from Haverford College and a master’s degree in public health (MPH) from Yale University.